MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 ## Move your Azure estate to a new region

 Occasionally, you might need to move your entire Azure estate to a different region.
-For example, suppose you deployed your landing zone and workloads into a region in a neighboring country, and then a new Azure region launches in your home country.
+For example, suppose you deployed your landing zone and workloads into an Azure region in a neighboring country/region, and then a new Azure region launches in your home country/region.
 You might elect to move all of your workloads to the new region for latency or data residency reasons.

 > [!NOTE]
 > This document only provides information about migrating the landing zone components of your estate.
 For more information about relocating your workload components, see [Relocate cloud workloads](../../relocate/index.md).